-- Getting to know each other and beginning to build friendships. - Sharing our favourite books and songs. - Beginning to learn to read and write. - Finding a penguin whilst exploring our school grounds. - Learning about Emperor penguins. - The Christmas production and Year R star dance; both of which brought smiles to a great many faces! - A very successful 'Stay and Play' session please look out for photographs from your visit in your child's Learning Journal!
+- Celebrating our school's 50th anniversary. - Sharing our favourite books and songs. - Beginning to learn to read and write. - Finding a penguin whilst exploring our school grounds. - Making ice pictures and learning about Emperor penguins. - The Christmas production and Year R angel dance; both of which brought smiles to a great many faces! - Two successful 'Stay and Play' sessions please look out for photographs from your visit in your child's Learning Journal!

-We would also like to thank the team of fire-fighters for very kindly visiting school to speak to the class about fire safety.
+We would also like to thank Theo's dad and a team of firefighters for very kindly coming in to speak to the class about fire safety.
 From comments we have received from you, the children have shared this learning with their families; you may have even practiced how to 'Stop, Drop, Cover and Roll'!
-The expressions on the children's faces, when they were trying to knock a cone over with the spray of water from the fire hose, were priceless!
+The expressions on the children's faces, when they were trying to knock a tennis ball off a cone with the fire hose, were priceless!